graffen/graffen.github.io/index.md

 ## Key signing policy
 I will sign your PGP key if you ask me to, and I have somehow verified that the identity of the key matches your identity.
 I will probably also ask you to sign my key.
+Find a link to my full key signing policy at the top of this page.

 ## Old Keys
 The following keys have been superseded by the above.
 I will keep them active for the time being but please use the above keys for all communications.